dverloc/slate/source/index.html.md

 ## Generating the Signature

-Use the tabs on the right to view the appropriate code snippet to generate the signature.
+Use the example in the panel on the right to generate the signature.

 ```java
 import javax.crypto.*;